lumeland/blog/posts/vento-2.md

 Vento was born two years ago as an experiment to create a modern, ergonomic, and async-friendly template engine for JavaScript.
-Initially, it was a Deno-only project, intended to become the default template engine for Lume.
+Initially, it was a Deno-only project, intended to become the default template engine for **Lume**.
 But as soon as the NPM package was available, other projects started to use it.

 <!-- more -->